What is business automation?

 Your website has the ability to directly connect with your core tools and automate an array of tasks.

-- Leads to CRM: Contact or demo forms send data straight to your CRM (like HubSpot or Salesforce).
+- Track Leads on your CRM: Contact or demo forms send data straight to your CRM (like HubSpot or Salesforce).

-- Orders to ERP: Online sales update inventory, generate invoices, and alert the fulfilment team.
+- Automate Online Order Fulfilment: Online sales update inventory, generate invoices, and alert the fulfilment team.

-- Support Tickets: Support forms create tickets in tools like Zendesk or Freshdesk, with auto-routing.
+- Raise Support Tickets: Support forms create tickets in tools like Zendesk or Freshdesk, with auto-routing.

-- Marketing Triggers: Visitor actions (like downloads or abandoned carts) can trigger email or ad campaigns.
+- Set Marketing Triggers: Visitor actions (like downloads or abandoned carts) can trigger email or ad campaigns.

-- Middleware Sync: Tools like Zapier or Power Automate connect your website to other apps, keeping data in sync across systems.
+- Middleware Syncing: Tools like Zapier or Power Automate connect your website to other apps, keeping data in sync across systems.

-Connecting your website to your business systems is more than a tech upgrade, it’s a strategic advantage:
+Connecting your website to your business systems is more than a tech upgrade, it’s a strategic advantage.
+When set up correctly, it can:

 - Eliminate data silos: Everyone works with the same, up-to-date info.